robenkleene/collections/cards/definitions.md

 - **What is integral calculus?** The subfield of calculus that studies areas under curves.
 - **What is differential calculus?** The subfield of calculus that studies rates of change.
 - **What does infinitesimal mean?** Infinitely small
+- **What does antifragile mean?** Something that becomes stronger under stress.
+- **What is the premise of Nassim Nicholas Taleb's book *Antifragile*?** Things are either fragile, robust, or antifragile.
+Antifragile things get stronger the more they're under stress, like bones.